Flexity Outlook (Toronto): Welding issues

 In early July 2018, Bombardier announced it was recalling 67 of the 89 Flexity streetcars already delivered in order to correct a welding defect.
 The work is needed to allow the streetcars to last 30 years, their contractual service life.
 Some welds were not properly fused in several areas of the vehicle, such as on the bogie and the articulated portals.
-Bombardier will do the corrective work at its plant in La Pocatière, Quebec, with each vehicle requiring 19 weeks to repair.
+Bombardier would do the corrective work at its plant in La Pocatière, Quebec, with each vehicle requiring 19 weeks to repair.

 On September 7, 2018, Flexity Outlook 4400 was the first to be pulled from service and sent by rail to La Pocatière.
 Bombardier expects to return it in June 2019.
 After fixing the first four or five vehicles, Bombardier expects a quicker turnaround for subsequent vehicles.
 Prototype 4401 had already been sent to La Pocatière in May 2018, but it was never in revenue service as Bombardier had not yet modified it to TTC requirements.
 Originally, the last affected streetcar was to be returned to Toronto by 2023.
 However, due to the decline in ridership in 2020 because of the COVID-19 pandemic, the TTC was able to send 22 instead of 7 streetcars at a time back to Bombardier for warranty repairs.
 The TTC expects all warranty work to be completed by the end of 2021 based on the revised schedule.